-A public defender is a lawyer who has passed the bar and who works for the government in criminal defense.
+A public defender is a lawyer who works for the government in criminal defense or traffic defense.
 They are charged with representing criminal defendants who cannot afford to pay for a private attorney.
 Public defenders are paid by the government and are staff attorneys of the county for which they work, such as Cook, Lake, DuPage, Kane, McHenry or Will Counties.
 However, while they are paid by the local, state, or federal government, they legally represent the interests of the client to whom they’ve been assigned.
-If you can’t afford to hire an attorney, they may be able to represent you.
+If you truly can’t afford to hire an attorney, they may be able to represent you.

 Illinois has a Public Defender Association.
 The goals of the association are to continue educating public defenders in the state and encourage an exchange of ideas by court-appointed counsel in all counties.
 Recently, the association has begun efforts to establish caseload standards for public defenders.
 This is to ensure defendants are adequately represented by attorneys who have enough time to understand the details of each case.